 Look at the duties the person will perform and assess what skills are required to complete those tasks.
 A call center representative, for example, will need good phone manners and may also need to be a good listener.

 A front-line manager may need to be a solid executer with a history of keeping to deadlines, whereas a group head may need proven leadership skills.
 Your list should include hard skills (what the person knows) and soft skills (how the person applies that knowledge).

 4. Style: How will the person get the job done?

 In a small business, the way a person works can be as important as what they do.
 They’ll need to mesh with your corporate culture and the team you currently have in place.
 For instance, a person who thrives off the energy of others won’t succeed in a company where everyone works solo.

 5. Temperament: What kind of personality succeeds in your organization?

 Take work style a step further to consider the attitudes and manners (the candidate's soft skills) that you want in a job candidate.
-Your goal will be to find the type of person that is most productive in the work environment you’ve created and who can complement your current workforce.
-Develop a list of the character traits you most value -- it can include things like sense of humor, honesty, compassion and the like.
+Develop a list of the character traits you most value — it can include things like sense of humor, honesty, compassion and the like.
 You might not list these in your recruitment ad, but they can help you choose between candidates as you conduct interviews and screen candidates.